alfonsof/aws-python-examples/awslambdalistall-capi/README.md

-# AWS Lambda Function List Python example
+# AWS Lambda Function List All Python example

 This folder contains a Python application example that handles Lambda functions on AWS (Amazon Web Services).